larsvantol/tally-backend/API_REFERENCE.md

 ### Get the current customer

-Use this endpoint to get the logged in customer.
+Use this endpoint to get information about the logged in customer.

 ```http
 GET /transactions/customer